yinghuaxuan/SpecFirst.xUnit/tests/SpecFirst.Core.Specs/DecisionTable/Parser/DecisionTableParser.spec.md

 ## Decision table with variable
-Normal decision table can have reference to already defined variables in the data.
+Decision table can have reference to already defined variables in the data.
+The Setup decision table can also create new variables as outputs.

+### Decision table with reference to defined variables
 Suppose we have two variables: [variable 1](#, "$variable_1") and [variable 2](#, "$variable_2").
 And the below decision table has references to the above variables:
 [\<table>